 Our mission is to support Baltimore City Public School teachers and school communities in building sustainable and just neighborhood schools.
 We accomplish our mission through school-based projects that deepen school relationships, and through policy and advocacy work to support school communities in coming up with their own solutions to historic inequities.

-The project is affiliated with UMBC's Language Literacy and Culture Program.
+The program is a project of Fusion Partnerships.
 We are located in Baltimore City at 10 E. North Ave., Baltimore, MD 21202.